kahlil/flow-state/README.md

 ### Create A State Stream Based On Reducers
-In a file that you could call Store or something, create and expose state streams for you different components by passing the respective reducers.
+In a file that you could call Store or something, create and expose state streams for your components by passing the respective reducers.

 Here is also the place where you can combine state streams if they